CS3450-Group9/Dans-AutoBarn/docs/useCases/README.md

 ![Use case diagram 2](figs/UseCase2.png)

-### Participating Actors
+### Participating Actors:
 - Customer
 - Till Operator

 ### Entry conditions:
 - Customer needs to pick up the car that they rented on the website
+- Customer has the validation code to pick up the car

 ### Exit conditions:
-- Customer drives away in car
+- Customer leaves with car
-- Till person verifies that the car has been taken out

-**OR**
-- Customer is turned away

 ### Event flow:
 1. Customer goes to rental place
-1. Customer shows till operator the PIN/QR code/etc that was generated with online rental
+2. Customer shows till operator the PIN/QR code/etc that was generated with online rental
-	- If customer does not have a code, they cannot rent the car
-2. Till operator enters code into system and validates rental
+3. Till operator enters code into system and validates rental
-	- If the code is invalid, the till operator asks for a different code or turns the customer away
-3. Till operator asks customer if they want insurance
+4. Till operator asks customer if they want insurance
-	- If they do not buy insurance, enable the system to make the car break down after at a random time sometime during their rental
-4. Till operator (or someone else) gets car for customer
+5. Till operator (or someone else) gets car for customer
-5. Till operator verifies that the car has been given out to the customer
+6. Till operator verifies that the car has been given out to the customer

 ## Use Case 3